yangliudesigns/cfp-studio/README.md

 ### User Profile

 The target users of the app are potential photography clients, including couples planning weddings, individuals needing professional headshots, and families looking for portrait services.
-Users can easily navigate the website to view sample work in the galleries, read testimonials from previous clients, and book a consultant session online.
+Users can easily navigate the website to view sample work in the galleries, and book a consultant session online.
 Special considerations include making the booking process simple and intuitive, and the website should be responsive for mobile and desktop users.

 ### Features

 - **Homepage**:
-  - Displays key sections such as Hero Image Slider, About the Photographer, Services, and a Call to Action for booking (Appointment for consultation)
+  - Displays key sections such as Hero Image Slider, About the Branding, Services.

 - **Pricing and Booking System**:
   - Allows users to book sessions directly online through an integration with Google Calendar and Google Meet.